 Contact us at firstname.lastname@example.org for username/password information.
 Please provide your student’s home building information.

 Pear Deck is a communication platform available to all district teachers to create interactive assessments and presentations that students follow from personal devices.
 It is used in conjunction with Google slides and PowerPoint and assists teachers with designing engaging learning experiences and embedding formative assessments.
-It integrates with existing tools including both Google or Microsoft applications.
-For further information see our Pear Deck page!
+It integrates with existing tools including both Google and Microsoft applications.
+For further information see this Pear Deck document!

-Insignia provides a modern interface, has enhanced searching abilities, includes a single sign-on option using Google, and coming soon for Microsoft users.
-Insignia also provides a customizable interface that includes links to the AEA databases.
+Our Insignia Library System provides a modern interface, has enhanced searching abilities, and includes a single sign-on option for Google and Microsoft users.
+Insignia also provides a customizable interface that includes links to the AEA Digital Resources.